 St. Louis is also filled with some wonderful examples of historic churches which are designated as landmarks.
 The Catholic Church was very important in the early history of the City and built many of these beautiful buildings.
 The Cathedral Basilica of Saint Louis, or "New Cathedral" located in the Central West End Neighborhood is one of them.
 Located in the Downtown West Neighborhood is the Christ Church Cathedral that was built in 1867.
 The current church building of the Zion Lutheran Church, located in the St. Louis Place Neighborhood, was built in 1895 for the largely German population living in the parish.
 St. Francis de Sales Oratory is on the National Register of Historic Places as well as being a City Landmark and is located in the Fox Park Neighborhood.
 Two churches that are landmarks that are located in the Soulard Neighborhood are Saint Vincent DePaul Catholic Church and Saints Peter and Paul Catholic Church.
 The Shrine of St. Joseph is in the Columbus Square Neighborhood and is the location of the only Vatican authenticated miracle that has occurred in the Midwest.
 St. Ambrose Catholic Church, founded in 1903, was built in The Hill Neighborhood for the largely Italian immigrant population that was located there.
 And there are many more!

 The City of St. Louis is home to many of the Metropolitan area's most popular attractions.
 Forest Park is the largest of the city's 111 parks and holds a good amount of those attractions.
 The St. Louis Art Museum, the only building left from the 1904 World's Fair, the St. Louis Zoo, the Muny, the Jewel Box, the seasonal Steinberg Ice Skating Rink, the James S. McDonnell Planetarium which is connected to the St. Louis Science Center via an enclosed walkway across Interstate 64 and the Missouri History Museum are ALL located in Forest Park.
 The Missouri Botanical Gardens and Tower Grove Park, both gifts from Henry Shaw to the residents of St. Louis, are truly gems of the city with the Gardens being a scientific research center as well.
 Located in the Covenant Blu-Grand Center Neighborhood visitors will find the Grand Center Arts District and some of St. Louis premiere performing arts venues and centers.
-Some of them include the Fox Theatre, the Sheldon Concert Hall, Powell Symphony Hall and the Grandel Theatre.
+Some of them include the Fox Theatre, the Sheldon Concert Hall, and Powell Symphony Hall.
 One distinctly St. Louis summertime attraction is Ted Drewes Frozen Custard!
 With two locations, Ted Drewes on Chippewa in the St. Louis Hills Neighborhood and the other Ted Drewes on South Grand in the Dutchtown Neighborhood, locals and visitors alike find that the famous "concrete" is perfect after a night at the Muny or a Cardinals baseball game!

 Residents of the City of St. Louis are served by the St. Louis Public School District as well as many private and parochial schools.
 The St. Louis Public School District, founded in 1838, has 65 schools, with eight of them being high schools.
 Those public high schools are Vashon High School, Roosevelt High School, Sumner High School, Beaumont High School, Gateway High School, Soldan High School, Central High School and Carnahan High School.
 The Archdiocese of St. Louis operates 23 private Catholic schools within the city.
 Six of them are high schools and the others are schools that serve students in Kindergarten or Pre-school through 8th grade.
 Those six private high schools are Cardinal Ritter Prep, St. Elizabeth Academy, Bishop Dubourg High School, Rosati-Kain High School, St. Mary's High School and St. Louis University High School.
 There are also many other educational options operating in the city such as charter schools or independent public schools.
 There are six institutions of higher learning located within the St. Louis boundaries.
 Those include Saint Louis University, Ranken Technical College, St. Louis College of Pharmacy, St. Louis Community College-Forest Park Campus, Harris-Stowe State University and St. Louis College of Health Careers.